 1. Admission

-If you've already been admitted, congratulations, welcome, and read on.
-If you haven't, you may want to visit our Admission information.
+If you've already been admitted, congratulations and welcome!
+We encourage you to read more about finalizing your admission on our Admitted page.
+If still need to apply, you may want to visit our Admission information.

 2. Time to completion good standing